EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 **Step 2:** If you have entered your MailChimp API key and are still getting the error "*Error: Please enter a valid Mail Chimp API Key*," please check the developer console inside your browser for further information.

 - Right-click in the API Key input field, and select 'Inpsect Element'
-- Once the developer console is open, select the Console tab to see a more specific error.
+- Once the developer console is open, select the Console tab to view a more specific error returned from the MailChimp API.

 For information on how to use your browser's developer console, read the WordPress Codex article, [Using Your Browser to Diagnose JavaScript Errors](http://codex.wordpress.org/Using_Your_Browser_to_Diagnose_JavaScript_Errors).